fernandoem88/react-context-selector/README.md

 - [react-requests-manager](https://www.npmjs.com/package/react-requests-manager): take a full control on your async actions and keep clean your reducers state

-- [react-hooks-in-callback](https://www.npmjs.com/package/react-hooks-in-callback): use directly your hooks in callback: usefull for actions and remove some hooks noises from your component
+- [react-hooks-in-callback](https://www.npmjs.com/package/react-hooks-in-callback): use directly your hooks in callback

 - [react-redux-selector-utils](https://www.npmjs.com/package/react-redux-selector-utils): define and use in a **clean**, **easy** and **fast** way your redux selectors